-AI, Creativity, and the Future of Marketing Jobs
+AI, Creativity, and the

 The World Economic Forum’s latest Future of Jobs Report has landed, and it’s not just another report about automation or AI panic.
 It’s a data-driven roadmap to the future of work, based on surveys of 1,000+ global employers representing 14 million workers across 55 economies.